 ---|---|

-| You can calculate Last year’s value by offsetting 12 months or compare Actuals vs Last year by combining an offset with another calculation type. |
+| You can calculate last year’s value by offsetting 12 months or compare Actuals vs Last year by combining an offset with another calculation type. |

 Year to date

-| Year to date calculations can now be done by selecting the Cumulate calculation and applying it to your calendar Dimension. |
+| Year to date calculations are done by selecting the Cumulate calculation and applying it to your calendar Dimension. |

 Last year’s year to date